Sagrada Familia: Visit Guide to Gaudi’s Barcelona Basilica

 I always recommend spending a bit more and opting for an extended English guided tour offered exclusively by legendary tour operator Tiqets for only €48.00.

-At 90 minutes it is almost double the length of the official Sagrada Familia tour.
+At 90 minutes it is almost double the length of the official La Sagrada Familia tour.

 You also skip lines VIP style and don’t have to wait to get in.

 These Sagrada Familia tickets are with accredited and enthusiastic guides who are experts on Antoni Gaudi and his cathedral.

 This is an exclusive service not found anywhere else and in my opinion is the best Sagrada Familia tour on the market.
 Feel free to check out Sagrada Familia tour reviews yourself – there’s a 97% 5-star rating.

 You can choose between morning or afternoon tours.
 It runs seven days a week.

-The tour is also smaller and more personal than the normal tour (which routinely caps out at 40 people) – the guides are incredibly knowledgeable and funny and you’ll be a Sagrada Familia church expert in no time!
+The tour is also smaller and more personal than the normal tour (which routinely caps out at 40 people) – the guides are incredibly knowledgeable and funny and you’ll be an expert in no time!

 A friend of mine told me once that “without the tour it’s just some walls, columns, and statues” and after taking it myself I’m inclined to agree.

 My Sagrada Familia Tour Experience

-When you book you’ll get an confirmation email with meeting details (in front of the KFC outside the church) and there you simply have to get your name checked off the guide’s list with your confirmation number.
+When you book you’ll get an confirmation email with meeting details (in front of the KFC outside) and there you simply have to get your name checked off the guide’s list with your confirmation number.

-Before you go in for the tour it’s a thorough explanation of Gaudi, Sagrada Familia’s history, and some interesting notes about the neighbourhood of Eixample.
+Before you go in for the tour it’s a thorough explanation of Antoni Gaudí, La Sagrada Familia’s history, and some interesting notes about the neighbourhood of Eixample.

 Then they kit you up.

 You’ll get a mini radio transmitter with earphones (yours to keep! useful for the Bus Turistic after) so you’ll never lose the guide’s voice.
 Once you’re in they’ll go into every nook and cranny of the Nativity Facade.

 I just loved it when my guide brought things to life that I had passed by the first time without giving a second thought.
 Look at the bottom of the pillars for the Gaudi’s turtles – one of the earth’s oldest animals and a symbol of old world knowledge.